ryan-mcclue/unsw/comp3331/wk8/week8.md

 IMPORTANT: O(n²) messages sent; may have oscillations; slower error propagation
 Implementations: OSPF, IS-IS

-Bellman-Ford distance vector algorithm: (decentralised)
+Bellman-Ford distance vector algorithm: (decentralised; iterative; takes time for information to propagate)
 * from time to time, each node sends out its own distance vector estimate to neighbours
 * under natural conditions, estimate converges to actual least cost
 * issues arise with slow convergence